James A. Colescott: Pre-war reorganization efforts

 In his new role, Colescott had "initiated several property sales" to raise money for the Klan.
 He personally led efforts to reorganize the Klan, and toured the Northern United States, the Midwestern United States, and the state of Florida in attempts to appeal to a wider audience.
 Chester L. Quarles, a professor of criminal justice at the University of Mississippi, points that Colescott had considerable experience as a Klan recruiter across several states.
 He views Colescott as having good organizational skills, but leaving much to be desired as a public speaker.
 Some Klan leaders employed glad-handing as a strategy, but Colescott was not among them.
 His tours were met with suspicion and hostility in the Midwestern United States, including his native Indiana.
 In the 1920s, the Klan in this region was led by D. C. Stephenson, whose term ended with a major scandal and his conviction for murder.
 This and other cases of "Klan corruption" had left the organization with a decidedly negative reputation among Mid-westerners.

 Overall, Colescott was unable to stop the exodus of members due to the Great Depression.
 Lowering the initiation fee from $10 to $6 and providing cheaper robes for new recruits for $3.50 instead of $6.50 did not yield much results.

 World War II

 The decline continued during World War II, when most of the Americans began being preoccupied with the issues of national security and Ku Klux Klan "lost social influence, money and political support".
 The Klan's association with Nazi sympathizer organizations, such as the German American Bund, and with the Detroit race riot of 1943 were detrimental to the organization's public image: a substantial number of Klansmen stopped attending meetings and paying their dues.

 Since the late 1930s, there were recurring reports of Klansmen involved in floggings, kidnappings, and murders.
 The incidents seemed to be sporadic rather than part of a systematic campaign.
-Trying to build a positive public perception of the Klan, Colescott announced to the press that he was "against flogging, lynchings, or intimidations", and also had pro-Bund Arthur Hornbui Bell removed as head of the New Jersey organization.
+Trying to build a positive public perception of the Klan, Colescott announced to the press that he was "against flogging, lynchings, or intimidations", and also had pro-Bund Arthur Hornbui Bell and Alton Milford Young removed from positions at the New Jersey organization.